VoidRunner87/mydu_pve_mod/README.md

 There are a lot of configurations to be made and you need technical knowledge to keep it maintained.
 There are no plans to make this easier to use.
 You NEED to understand how to setup a docker container and setup a .NET application to run.
 The guide here only takes you so far into running this on a basic setup.

-The mod has become more than a mod.
-It's a multi-threaded application that has a very direct integration/dependency with MyDU.
-Some of that is due to performance, some due to choice.

 * Pull the docker container: [Docker Container](https://hub.docker.com/repository/docker/voidrunner7891/dynamic_encounters/general)
 * `docker pull voidrunner7891/dynamic_encounters`